K1zum1/K1zum1/README.md

 #### Currently taking:

--**COMPSCI 186: Introduction to Database Systems** — learning how databases store, query, and manage data at scale.
+- **COMPSCI 186: Introduction to Database Systems** — learning how databases store, query, and manage data at scale.

--**ELENG 122: Introduction to Communication Networks** — studying how the Internet and modern networks move data reliably and efficiently.
+- **ELENG 122: Introduction to Communication Networks** — studying how the Internet and modern networks move data reliably and efficiently.

 #### Career aspirations?
 To become a project or product manager in cybersecurity